Ruins of the Moon

-The Beloved said, 'Drink my cup.'
+The Beloved said, "Drink my cup."

-'What does it contain?'
+What does it contain?

-'The ferment of namelessness.'
+"The ferment of namelessness."

-So I sipped the liquid
+So I sipped sparkling silence

-tasting like the hour before dawn,
+tasting of the hour before dawn,

-full of thrush and sparrow
+full of thrush and sparrow,

-and the ruins of the moon
+ruins of the moon

 with a finish of starless night.